tls-inspector/tls-inspector/CertificateKit/TestServer/README.md

 **6. Fuzz TLS**

-This server accepts any TLS client hello, but instead of returning a TLS server hello it responds with 255 random binary bytes.
+This server accepts any TLS client hello and returns a TLS handshake record with 100 random binary bytes.
+The handshake record intentionally incorrectly reports the length as 80 bytes.

 **7. Big HTTP Header**

 This server accepts any HTTP request, invalid or otherwise, and responds with a valid HTTP response of a HTML document.
 However, this response includes a HTTP header `A-Large-Header` which has a value of 200KiB of ASCII `1`'s.

-**8 & 9 Revoked Certificate**
+**8 & 9.
+Revoked Certificate**

 This is the same as the Basic HTTPS server, however the leaf certificate contains a CRL distribution point and a OCSP responder, both of which will report that the certificate is revoked.